fbpx

 When we talk about getting our “glutes to fire” when we are running, we are talking about getting our nerves to get the glute muscles – all the big and small muscles in your butt – to contract as fully as they should.

-The pelvic floor, in no small part due to its geography, can work closely with your glutes and help them to fire fully – thus giving you a run where your glutes are actually contributing to the effort and not letting your hamstrings or low back do all the work (which oftentimes leads to injuries and niggles for most runners).
+The pelvic floor, in no small part due to its geography, can work closely with your glutes and help them to fire fully.
+Resulting in a run where your glutes contribute to the effort.
+This takes pressure off your hamstrings and low back, so they don’t do all the work, which will contribute to injury.

 Pre-Run Pelvic Floor Stretches to Help Your Glutes Fire